djmattyg007/hr-zig/README.txt

 does not produce static binaries by default.
 I've found that specifying the platform target gets around this issue.
 For example:

-zig build-exe src/hr.zig --library c -O ReleaseSmall --strip --single-threaded -target x86_64-linux
+zig build-exe src/hr.zig --library c -O ReleaseSmall -fstrip -fsingle-threaded -target x86_64-linux

 This program is released into the public domain without any warranty.